e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

 We also need to change how we build and start the app on Render.

-The command for building is : `npm install && npm run build`.
+The command for building is : `npm install && && npx prisma generate && npm run build`.
 This will transpile the code and bundle it in "dist/" directory.
 The command for starting is : `npx prisma migrate deploy && npm run start:prod `.